corydunnlab/SequenceBouncer/README.txt

 Requirements:

-SequenceBouncer is implemented in Python 3 (tested under version 3.8.6)
+SequenceBouncer is implemented in Python 3 (tested under version 3.9.5)
 Dependencies:
-Biopython (tested under version 1.78),
+Biopython (tested under version 1.79),
-Pandas (tested under version 1.1.4),
+Pandas (tested under version 1.2.4),
-Numpy (tested under version 1.19.4)
+Numpy (tested under version 1.20.3)

 ----

 Usage:

-SequenceBouncer.py [-h] -i INPUT_FILE [-o OUTPUT_FILE] [-s STRINGENCY] [-k IQR_COEFFICIENT] [-t TRIALS] [-n SUBSAMPLE_SIZE] [-g GAP_PERCENT_CUT]
+SequenceBouncer.py [-h] -i INPUT_FILE [-o OUTPUT_FILE] [-g GAP_PERCENT_CUT]
+                                             [-k IQR_COEFFICIENT] [-n SUBSAMPLE_SIZE] [-t TRIALS]
+                                             [-s STRINGENCY] [-r RANDOM_SEED]

 Required arguments:
   -i INPUT_FILE, --input_file INPUT_FILE
                         Input multiple sequence alignment file in FASTA format.

 Optional arguments:

   -o OUTPUT_FILE, --output_file OUTPUT_FILE
-                        Output filename [do not include file extensions] (Default will be generated using the input filename).
+                        Output filename [do not include extensions] (default will be 'input_file.ext').

-  -s STRINGENCY, --stringency STRINGENCY
-                        1: Minimal stringency.
-2: Moderate stringency.
-3: Maximum stringency.
-(Default is moderate stringency).
+  -g GAP_PERCENT_CUT, --gap_percent_cut GAP_PERCENT_CUT
+                        For columns with a greater fraction of gaps than the selected value, expressed in percent, data will be ignored in calculations (default is 2).
   -k IQR_COEFFICIENT, --IQR_coefficient IQR_COEFFICIENT
-                        Coefficient multiplied by the interquartile range that helps to define an outlier sequence (Default is 1.0).
+                        Coefficient multiplied by the interquartile range that helps to define an outlier sequence (default is 1.0).
+  -n SUBSAMPLE_SIZE, --subsample_size SUBSAMPLE_SIZE
+                        |> Available for large alignments | The size of a single sample taken from the
+                        full dataset (default is entire alignment, but try a subsample size of 50 or 100 for large alignments).
   -t TRIALS, --trials TRIALS
-                        Number of times each sequence is sampled and tested (Default is to examine all sequences in one single trial).
+                        |> Available for large alignments | Number of times each sequence is sampled and
+                        tested (default is to examine all sequences in one single trial, but 5 or 10 trials may work well when subsamples are taken from large alignments).

-  -n SUBSAMPLE_SIZE, --subsample_size SUBSAMPLE_SIZE
-                        The size of a single sample taken from the full dataset (Default is entire alignment).

-  -g GAP_PERCENT_CUT, --gap_percent_cut GAP_PERCENT_CUT
-                        For columns with a greater fraction of gaps than the selected value (expressed in percent), data will be ignored in calculations (Default is 2).
+  -s STRINGENCY, --stringency STRINGENCY
+                        |> Available for large alignments | 1: Minimal stringency 2: Moderate stringency
+                        3: Maximum stringency (default is moderate stringency).
+  -r RANDOM_SEED, --random_seed RANDOM_SEED
+                        Random seed (integer) to be used during a sampling-based approach (default is that the seed is randomly selected).
+The user can use this seed to obtain reproducible output and should note it in their publications.

 ---